 General Riding Hygiene tips

 - At a standstill, have my right foot on the rear brake, be in first gear, and ready to go.
+Prior to going to the school, I tended to use the rear brake less, and at a stop I’d often just have both feet on the ground, maybe using the front brake.

 - Never just have one finger sitting inside the hand brake.
 (I did this sometimes by accident).
 It might get crushed!

 Mark also said I don’t need to use the kill switch.
-I’ve now heard this from so many people that I suspect it actually might need to be true… major exceptions being, of course, if my key is in a weird place, or if I have a super modern motorbike with a key-less ignition.
+I’ve now heard this from so many people that I suspect it actually might need to be true… major exceptions being, of course, if my key is in a weird place, or if I have a super modern motorbike with a keyless ignition.

-A few other points… was the crash entirely my fault?
+A few other points… Was the crash entirely my fault?
 Maybe not

 After a lot of talking about the Ducati 1098S, it turns out that it may not have been entirely my fault I crashed it… it turns out that it’s well-known as being one of the hardest bikes to ride slow.